-Answer: Based on your symptoms, it sounds like you might have a really bad yeast infection.
-Symptoms include just what you are describing: horrible pain no matter what you try (lanolin, different positions, etc.), tender nipples that are reddish and cracked, and dreading each feeding because the pain is so bad.
+Answer: Based on the symptoms you’re describing, it sounds like you might have a really bad yeast infection.
+Symptoms include just what you are describing: intense pain no matter what you try (lanolin, different positions, etc.), tender nipples that are reddish and cracked, and dreading each feeding because the pain is so bad.
 I find that severe soreness that persists after the first couple of week of nursing is nearly always due to yeast (especially when the mother is experienced at nursing and knows the basics of proper positioning).
 Although lanolin can be very helpful in dealing with soreness due to other causes, it will not be helpful in treating a yeast infection, and may make the soreness worse.

 The key is to treat the yeast aggressively in both you and your baby, because once it is in your system, it doesn’t tend to go away by itself.
 It feeds on moisture in the tissues and the sugar in the milk, so it has a perfect environment to multiply, whether in your milk ducts, in your vagina, in your baby’s mouth, on his diaper area, or on your nipples.
 Make sure you treat the baby at the same time you are treating yourself, even if you don’t see any symptoms in him – otherwise, you may just keep trading the yeast back and forth.